Spring Garden Revival

 Milton’s neighborhoods each present unique tree populations and regulatory considerations:

-• Blue Hills/Brush Hill: Large canopy, rare species habitat, and stormwater management areas; conservation easements and MS4 requirements.
+• Blue Hills Area: Conservation easements, rare species habitat, and stormwater management integration.

 Milton Municipal Ordinances for Pruning Equipment Operation & Commercial Service Standards

-Milton regulates equipment operation hours: 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends (verify Sunday restrictions, often before 9:00 AM or prohibited).
+Milton regulates equipment operation hours: typically 7:00 AM–8:00 PM weekdays, 9:00 AM–6:00 PM weekends, with Sunday work often restricted before 9:00 AM or prohibited—verify with local bylaws.
 Noise and decibel limits apply, especially near residential areas and during special events.
-Commercial tree services must register with the Town Clerk, hold a business license, and obtain Home Improvement Contractor registration for contracts over $1,000 (per MA law).
+Commercial contractors must register with the Town Clerk, obtain a business license, and, for contracts over $1,000, register as a Home Improvement Contractor per MA law.
 Insurance requirements include 1M minimum general liability, workers compensation, and professional liability.
-All work zones must follow ANSI Z133 safety protocols, with proper traffic control and public notification.
-Environmental compliance includes debris containment, vehicle maintenance, and documentation of waste disposal in accordance with MassDEP and local ordinances.
+Work zones must comply with ANSI Z133, including traffic control and public notification.
+Environmental compliance covers debris containment, vehicle maintenance, and documentation of waste disposal per MassDEP and local ordinances.